eps696/stargan2/README.md

 python src/test.py --source test.jpg --model models/100000_nets_ema.ckpt
 ```
 This will produce 3 images (one per trained domain in the model) in the `_out` directory.
-If `source` is a directory, every image in it will be processed this way.
+If `source` is a directory, every image in it will be processed accordingly.

 * Generate output only for the domain(s), referenced by number(s):
 ```